 Please see our fees page for the breakdown of tuition and mandatory ancillary fees by program and semester for both domestic and international students.

 Books & Supplies

-The cost of books and supplies for Year 1 is approximately $500.
-Many of the textbooks are used in multiple courses.
+The total cost of books in the program is approximately $500.
 This is the best information available at the time of publishing to the website and is subject to change.